-The Intentional Endowments Network (IEN) is a broad-based, collaborative network advancing intentionally designed endowments through a variety of strategies – e.g., ESG integration, impact investing, shareholder engagement – that will make a significant and critical contribution to creating a healthy, just, and sustainable society.
-It supports colleges, universities, and other mission-driven organizations in aligning their endowment investment practices with their mission, values, and sustainability goals without sacrificing financial returns.
+The Intentional Endowments Network (IEN) is a broad-based, collaborative peer-learning network advancing intentionally designed endowments – that enhance financial performance and are aligned with institutional mission, values, and sustainability goals.
+IEN supports learning on a variety of sustainable investing strategies, such as ESG integration, impact investing, shareholder engagement, that will make a significant and critical contribution to creating a healthy, just, and sustainable society.
+I

 IEN is an initiative of The Crane Institute of Sustainability, a tax-exempt 501(c)(3) non-profit.
 It is coordinated by Georges Dyer and Tony Cortese and based in Boston, MA.